scottnorton-io/pci-dss-reference-architecture/reference-material-for-review/pci-dss-v4.0/00-toc.md

 ##### REQUIREMENTS and TESTING PROCEDURES x.y

+5.4 Anti-phishing mechanisms protect users against phishing attacks.

 ###### DEFINED APPROACH REQUIREMENTS

+5.4.1 Processes and automated mechanisms are in place to detect and protect personnel against phishing attacks.

 ###### CUSTOMIZED APPROACH OBJECTIVE

+Mechanisms are in place to protect against and mitigate risk posed by phishing attacks.

 ###### APPLICABILITY NOTES

+This requirement applies to the automated mechanism.
+It is not intended that the systems and services providing such automated mechanisms (such as email servers) are brought into scope for PCI DSS.

+The focus of this requirement is on protecting personnel with access to system components in-scope for PCI DSS.

+Meeting this requirement for technical and automated controls to detect and protect personnel against phishing is not the same as Requirement 12.6.3.1 for security awareness training.
+Meeting this requirement does not also meet the requirement for providing personnel with security awareness training, and vice versa.

+This requirement is a best practice until 31 March 2025, after which it will be required and must be fully considered during a PCI DSS assessment.

 ###### DEFINED APPROACH TESTING PROCEDURES

+5.4.1 Observe implemented processes and examine mechanisms to verify controls are in place to detect and protect personnel against phishing attacks.

 ##### GUIDANCE

 **Purpose**

+Technical controls can limit the number of occasions personnel have to evaluate the veracity of a communication and can also limit the effects of individual responses to phishing.

 **Good Practice**

+When developing anti-phishing controls, entities are encouraged to consider a combination of approaches.
+For example, using anti-spoofing controls such as Domain-based Message Authentication, Reporting & Conformance (DMARC), Sender Policy Framework (SPF), and Domain Keys Identified Mail (DKIM) will help stop phishers from spoofing the entity’s domain and impersonating personnel.

+The deployment of technologies for blocking phishing emails and malware before they reach personnel, such as link scrubbers and server-side anti-malware, can reduce incidents and decrease the time required by personnel to check and report phishing attacks.
+Additionally, training personnel to recognize and report phishing emails can allow similar emails to be identified and permit them to be removed before being opened.

+It is recommended (but not required) that anti-phishing controls are applied across an entity’s entire organization.

 **Definitions**

+Phishing is a form of social engineering and describes the different methods used by attackers to trick personnel into disclosing sensitive information, such as user account names and passwords, and account data.
+Attackers will typically disguise themselves and attempt to appear as a genuine or trusted source, directing personnel to send an email response, click on a web link, or enter data into a compromised website.
+Mechanisms that can detect and prevent phishing attempts are often included in anti-malware solutions.

 **Examples**